acelords/node-utils/README.md

 # AceLords Node Utils
-Common utils for your node/js projects
+Common utils for your node, Javascript, and Typescript projects.

 ### Why this library?
 This libray focuses more on presentation aspects, not to be used in business logic.